KWDB/docs/en/sql-reference/data-type/data-type-ts-db.md

 ::: warning note

 - TIMESTAMPTZ does not store any time zone data.
 - By default, KWDB adopts UTC.
-Therefore, the default value for TIMESTAMPZ is identical to that of TIMESTAMP.
+Therefore, the default value for TIMESTAMPTZ is identical to that of TIMESTAMP.
-- When the first column of a time-series table is specified as a TIMESTAMP-typed column, it adopts the same processing logic as a TIMESTAMPZ-typed column.
+- When the first column of a time-series table is specified as a TIMESTAMP-typed column, it adopts the same processing logic as a TIMESTAMPTZ-typed column.
-- KWDB does not support changing the precision level of a TIMESTAMP-typed or TIMESTAMPZ-typed column using the `ALTER COLUMN ...
+- KWDB does not support changing the precision level of a TIMESTAMP-typed or TIMESTAMPTZ-typed column using the `ALTER COLUMN ...
 SET DATA TYPE` statement.

 :::